What's the best kind of wool?

 Merino does need greater processing than other wools to remove the layer of fatty grease lanolin, which means only about half of the fleece can be used.
 The lanolin by-product can be used in cosmetics however, reducing the amount of waste.
 It’s nearly pure white colour means that it dyes really well.

-See our super soft and beautifully warm Merino Lambswool throws.
+See our super soft and beautifully warm Merino Lambswool throws

 Shetland wool comes from sheep raised in the Shetland Islands which are just off Scotland’s northern coast.
 The wool comes from the sheep’s soft undercoat with an average diameter of 23 microns and staple length of 90mm.